BolanBuilders/BolanBuilders.github.io/_posts/2019-03-06-HowToCreateAWebsite.md

  hint: See the 'Note about fast-forwards' in 'git push --help' for details. johnbolan@JohnBolan-Gazelle-Professional:~/Documents/BolanBuilderBlog/BolanBuilder.github.io$ ```

- I didnt make any website edits, other then makeing folders and an empty ph.txt via website.
+ I didn't make any website edits, other then making folders and an empty ph.txt via website.
 Maybe that is it.

- #### Git pull

 ### Think about what tags, topics, or categories of content you want.

 I want a vanity page about me.
 Another page communicates my Projects or Portfolio.
 This website contains a reactions or current event page.
 A Documentation page, which might be the projects page.
 A Sticky Page for Important articles, think a web forum stick post.
 I also going to include a "FUD" page, A truthful page with points about evil, hellfire,etc. An Index page with navigation to tie all this together.
 How about an old fashioned links or bookmark page with a tweet length max explanation on why I found that interesting.
-Helpful site  if using Jekyll [webjeda](https://blog.webjeda.com/jekyll-categories).
+Helpful site  if using Jekyll [webjeda](https://blog.webjeda.com/jekyll-categories) and from youtube university [GiraffeAcademy](https://www.youtube.com/c/GiraffeAcademy).
+Update 03-27-2019:  Reading through the Jekyll Documentation some things have changed minorly since webjeda posted.
+They have links for tutorials on the website.
+Look through them.
+[Cloud Cannon](https://learn.cloudcannon.com/) wants you to use their service.
+They look like they have a well thought out tutorial for the static site generator, Jekyll.

-Update: March 9th 2019: So far I  have created these base pages and  a skeliton of links for them in the navigation.
+Update: March 9th 2019: So far I  have created these base pages and  a skeleton of links for them in the navigation.
 Update: updated links.
-I had put in liquid permalinks in my files.
+I had put in liquid permalinks in my files:

 ```
 ---